MAAelHamid/MAAelHamid.github.io/_posts/2021-07-19-KIOPTRIX_LEVEL_1.1 .md

 to catch all ip in my network => kioprix ip is `192.168.1.6`

-you can use nmap to catch your ip using `-sn` flag
+you can use nmap to catch your ip using `-sP` flag

 ## nmap